LackingInGrav1tas/Casket/README.md

 # Casket #

 Bytecode interpreter written in C++.
+Slow and inefficient, made for fun.

 ## EBNF ##
 ```EBNF